HEALTH & SAFETY

 Legislation, along with environmental and ecological considerations, is constantly changing to make paints safer for the user and the environment.
 Whilst many of our PRODUCTS can be made or are offered in a water-based, virtually VOC free material, of necessity there will be for the foreseeable future, specialist coatings containing VOC solvents and in certain cases harmful and hazardous materials.

 Prospective purchasers and users of any of our products, particularly those products classed as for "Professional Use", should satisfy themselves that they have the necessary levels of expertise for all product application and understanding of relevant Health & Safety issues surrounding the use of any of these products.
-Before using any product, please read the appropriate Material Safety Data Sheet and carry out a full risk assessment for the intended use and method of application.

 IMPORTANT NOTE